Skip to content

 3. It is Either Utterly Dark or Annoyingly Sunny.

-Because of its very remote location, literally at the bottom of the planet, Antarctica recognises only two seasons, winter and summer, with each of them lasting for six whole months.
+Because of its very remote location, literally at the bottom of the planet, Antarctica recognises only two seasons: winter and summer, each lasting six months.
 Winter starts in March and ends in October, while summer lasts from November to February.
-You know why they are inverted, do you not?
+You know why they are inverted, don’t you?

 It does not end here.
 The concept of the day as divided into daylight and night does not apply to Antarctica.
-In winter, the Sun never rises, turning the entire season, basically half the year, into one prolonged dark night.
+The Sun never rises in winter, turning the entire season, basically half the year, into one prolonged dark night.
 Likewise, the Sun never sets in summer, and the continent gets six months of continuous daylight.

 This is all caused by the Earth’s tilt.
 As it turns out, our planet’s axis is tilted by 23.5°.
 At some point in the year, the southern axis points the closest to the Sun, exposing the entire South Pole to sunlight.
-This continues for six months because the southern axis, as a result of Earth’s rotation, takes the six months to point the most away from the Sun, making the South Pole as well as Antarctica wholly obscured; and therefore dark and cold.
+This continues for six months because, due to Earth’s rotation, the southern axis takes six months to point the most away from the Sun, making the South Pole and Antarctica wholly obscured, dark, and cold.

 antarctica